andrew-codes/verdigris/docs/02-guides/01-contributing.md

 2.  `yarn -v` should be ^1.3.2 [[download](https://yarnpkg.com/lang/en/docs/install/)]
 3.  `git --version` should be ^2.0.0 [[download](https://git-scm.com/downloads)]

+> Note: The site can be run via docker (`docker-compose -f stack.dev.yml up`).
+However, if you wish to develop components then you will need the full list of software above in order to run Cypress tests during development.

 ### Setup

 1. Fork the [repository](https://github.com/andrew-codes/verdigris) on GitHub